1587/speaking-exam/00-part5.md

 Uh..  nowdays, software projects are too big,
 We need a lot of people from different cities to work together.

-Un..
-so, I can work with different colleagues in different cities, Learn different knowledge and skills from them.
+I Learn different knowledge and skills from them.

 Uh...
 we can meet many new friends. that's very helpful for us.

-Above all are my opinions.
+That's all

 ```